 The Introduce Field dialog box opens.

-Type the name of a new field in the Name text box or leave the default one.
+Type the name of a new field in the Name text box or leave the

 Select an option in the